mavihS-0/FireApp/README.md

 2. Set up Firebase Realtime Database and configure the necessary credentials.
 3. Run the application in your preferred Flutter development environment.

-## Usage

-Here's how you can use FireApp:

-1. Register or log in using mobile OTP verification.
-2. Explore the intuitive interface and create or join groups.
-3. Experience the convenience of Group Stories and Multi React features.
-4. Engage in seamless and real-time conversations with other users.

 ## Contributions

 Contributions to FireApp are welcome!
 If you'd like to contribute, please fork the repository, make changes, and submit a pull request.
 Any enhancements or bug fixes are highly appreciated.

-## Credits
+## Authors

-FireApp is developed by [Your Name] during an internship at Ajani Infotech.
+FireApp is developed by [Shivam](https://github.com/mavihS-0) during an internship at Ajani Infotech.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](link-to-license-file) file for details.